-Follow up: For students who identified as being either a 1 or a 2, ask a) what do you need?
+Follow up: Once the class is running walk around the room to touch base with students who identified as being either a 1 or a 2 now or earlier in the day, ask a) what do you need?
 And b) what can I do to help?
-This conversation can be had while students are completing their drawing (students will be feeding their Wild Brain while drawing, so may actually find it easier to share while doing so).